tedklin/NerdyVision/README.md

 5. Print HSV values in use

+## Calibration Mode 3

+1. Create adjustable trackbars for minimum and maximum sqrt(area) values

+2. Get area values (square the values from trackbars)

+3. Capture frame from camera

+4. Apply HSV mask

+5. Find and draw contours within area constraints

+6. Print area values in use

 ## Tracking Mode

-1. Get frame from camera
+1. Capture frame from camera

 2. Remove everything but specified color in frame

-3. Find contour for the largest object with the specified color (closest goal)
+3. Find contour for largest object with the specified color within area constraints

 4. Find centroid of that object (ideal position to shoot / drop off gear)

-5. Calculate error and converts from pixels to degrees
+5. Calculate error (pixels) of centroid of object from center of frame

-6. If the center of the camera is aligned with the center x-axis of the object (goal), then it is ready to shoot
+6. Convert error in pixels to real world units

-7. Send data over NetworkTables and print in terminal.
+7. Send data over NetworkTables and print in terminal

 ## Testing